 You can read more about the vaccines’ clinical trials here:

-Let's take a stock on Covid-19 vaccines and treatments across the world.
+Take a stock on Covid-19 vaccines and treatments across the world.
 Where are the first vaccines at?
-Are they safe?
-When will they be made available?
 Are there effective Covid-19 treatments?
 What are the latest discoveries and breakthroughs performed by scientists?
+[Read more]